pgroenbaek/shapeedit/README.md

 shape_editor = ShapeEditor(my_shape)

-# Remove all triangles for any prim_state named "Rails".
+# Remove all triangles from primitives associated with any prim_state named "Rails".
 for lod_control in shape_editor.lod_controls():
     for distance_level in lod_control.distance_levels():
         for sub_object in distance_level.sub_objects():